carbon-design-system/carbon-pictograms-svelte/CONTRIBUTING.md

 ## Workflow

-### Developing

-Run `yarn test:tdd` to run tests in watch mode.

 ### Building

+Pictograms are generated using `vitest` as a test runner.

 Run `yarn prepack` to build the library.
-Pictograms should be emitted to the `lib` folder.
+Pictograms should be emitted to the `lib` folder and tests should pass.

-### Validating Types

-Run `yarn validate` to validate the TypeScript definitions using `svelte-check`.

-Note: you must first build the library first.

 ## Submitting a Pull Request